 - BrandUnlisted by Kenneth Cole

 You didn’t think we’d leave ole Tommy out, did you?
-While they weren’t the top-tier boat shoes we were hoping for, Hilfiger gives you a very attractive pair with over eight different options to choose from for style, while keeping true to the brand name we’ve all come to know, love, and trust.
-100% leather construction blended with a duranble rubber sole gives you sustainability for the ages, while looking smart-casual.
-If you’re not totally sure what you’re looking for in terms of boat shoes, take a look at our guide below, and circle on back to grab your favorite pair from our list.
+While they weren’t the top-tier boat shoes we were hoping for, Hilfiger gives you a very attractive pair with over eight different options to choose from for style while keeping true to the brand name we’ve all come to know, love, and trust.
+100% leather upper blended with a durable rubber sole gives you sustainability for the ages, while looking smart-casual.
+Round moc toe stitching, non-marking siped rubber outsole, and lace-up closure make this deck shoe not only stylish and ready for any adventure, but also good-quality with great dry/wet traction.

 100% leather construction